antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 - ## **_Breadcrumb_**

-  A dynamic breadcrumb.
+A dynamic breadcrumb, with labels as links.
 The route to be shown is defined by ***?????????***.
-It shows at most the three main levels of the website: from the homepage, to one of the main section, to one of the item of such section.
+**Actual usage on the website:** it shows, in (almost) every page, at most the three main levels of the website: from the homepage, to one of the main section, to one of the item of such section.
+Once user clicks on an upper level, the link brings it to the respective page

 |       Prop       |    Type    |  Default  | Note                                                                                                                                                                                                         |
 |:----------------:|:----------:|:---------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|